nealcaren/fightordie/_sources/Volumes/18/06/true_brownies.md

 It will be called, naturally, *The Brownies' Book*, and as we have advertised, "It will be a thing of Joy and Beauty, dealing in Happiness, Laughter and Emulation, and designed especially for Kiddies from Six to Sixteen.

-> "It will seek to teach Universal Love and Brotherhood for all little folk—black and brown and yellow and white.
+> It will seek to teach Universal Love and Brotherhood for all little folk—black and brown and yellow and white.
 > &nbsp;
-> "Of course, pictures, puzzles, stories, letters from little ones, clubs, games and oh—everything!"
+> Of course, pictures, puzzles, stories, letters from little ones, clubs, games and oh—everything!

 Deftly intertwined with this mission of entertainment will go the endeavor:
 <ol type="a">